 “Every moment, regardless of how seemingly insignificant, had a strange sort of intensity to it.
 For example, in the tutorial there are a set of platforms that the player needs to jump across.
 The only penalty for falling is a little bit of time and on my first playthrough, I breezed past it and immediately forgot about it.
 For her, it was intense beyond belief.
 She wasn’t sure what the penalty for falling would be, and she didn’t have a full grasp on how to adjust her jump height and distance.
 Each successful jump felt like a triumph.
 And after landing, she’d look out at the next platform, searching for the nerve to jump again.”

 This is one of the most accurate descriptions of Jump King I’ve heard, and it doesn’t require you to be unfamiliar with platformers or games to provide this.
 There’s much writing on why jumping is fun, but few games really focus in on it to highlight this inherent quality without distractions.
 Many games, from Donkey Kong to Ori and the Blind Forest (Moon Studios, 2015), will showcase it here and there, and new players will face it in the beginning as they don’t yet have the skills to automate and ignore the various steps.
 But Jump King reckons with it directly and throughout the entire experience, distilling platforming into an experience that we don’t even recognize because it is so fundamental to an entire, huge genre.
-It may appear as a simplistic affair, all bravado and proud masochism, but through doing less than so many games, it is much more than most.
+It may appear as a simplistic affair, all bravado and proud masochism, but Jump King at its core is truly extraordinary.

 BLINKBAT GAMES.
 (2014).
 Desert Golfing.